Coding1610/React/Lecture_F/README.md

 <button onClick = {this.functionName.bind(this,id)}> Click Me </button>
 <br>

-1. Class Comp. me Normal function create karishu to aema "this" keyword no use nai kari sakiye , ae mate constructor ma this.handleClick = this.handleClick.bind(this);
-2. And Arrow Function me aese hi use kar sakate haii.
-3. Here in both case id is our State , Props or Data
+1. Here in both case id is our State , Props or Data
-4. Here in arrow function "event" is React Event with property.
+2. Here in arrow function "event" is React Event with property.
-5. And in Bind Method "event" pass automatic.
+3. And in Bind Method "event" pass automatic.
-6. In normal case if we pass para/arg using () then automatic at the time render method call ho jayega.
+4. In normal case if we pass para/arg using () then automatic at the time render method call ho jayega.
 So we can not pass like this.